 - Make a no-churn ice cream.
 I personally haven’t had much success with this, but I haven’t given it many tries either.
 Most no-churn ice cream recipes rely on sweetened condensed milk or something similar to give them a nice consistency, but I’ve seen a few healthy (sugar free) no-churn ice cream recipes floating around Pinterest.
 Since I have an ice cream maker that’s so easy to use, I haven’t tried any of them yet.
 The time or two I did try a no-churn recipe, I was just bumbling along making up my own and I didn’t use nearly enough cream.
 As far as I can tell, no-churn recipes need a pretty high fat content to stay remotely scoopable.

 - Use your blender.
-Quite a few ice cream recipes can be made using a blender, although the texture won’t be quite as nice.
-All of my ice cream recipes have suggestions regarding this in their “Notes” sections (located at the bottom of the printable recipe).
+Quite a few ice cream recipes can be made using a blender, although the texture won’t be as nice.
 Simply freeze the ice cream mixture in ice cube trays, soften the cubes a bit, and blend them with a little unsweetened almond milk or cream in a high-powered blender until a soft serve consistency is reached.
 Freeze the ice cream in your freezer for an hour or so to firm up more, if desired.